rdiff-backup/rdiff-backup/docs/CODING.md

 > **NOTE:** one of the main driver for the above recommendations is the
 	possibility to translate those strings in the future.

+## BYTES VS. STR

+* Paths and commands are expressed in bytes to avoid issues with cross-platform encoding conversion, any function manipulating such things must return bytes.
+* Only methods creating a Path/Command object (`__init__` and similar) might accept strings as input and convert them internally to bytes.
+Other functions must make sure that they don't accept strings as input (this is one of the few reasons to use asserts).
+* Any conversion between strings and bytes happens with `os.fsencode/fsdecode`.
+* Messages are to be expressed in strings (log, errors, etc).